Discoveries (horse)

 Discoveries (foaled 29 April 2019) is an Irish Thoroughbred racehorse.
 She was one of thest two-year-old fillies in Ireland in 2021 when she won two of her four races including the Group 1 Moyglare Stud Stakes.

 Background

-Discoveries is a bay filly with no white markings bred in Ireland by her owners the Niarchos Family.
+Discoveries is a bay mare with no white markings bred in Ireland by her owners the Niarchos Family.
 She was sent into training with Jessica Harrington at Moone, County Kildare.

 Her sire Mastercraftsman was a top class performer whose wins included the Phoenix Stakes, National Stakes, Irish 2,000 Guineas and St James's Palace Stakes.
 As a breeding stallion, his other offspring include Kingston Hill, Amazing Maria and The Grey Gatsby.
 Her dam Alpha Lupi was unraced, but came from a very successful female bloodline which has been in the ownership of the Niarchos family for several generations: she was a daughter of East of the Moon who was in turn a daughter of Miesque.
 Alpha Lupi had previously produced Alpine Star and Alpha Centauri, the latter being a full-sister to Discoveries.